The Rock-Hewn Churches of Lalibela

 WMF and UNESCO commenced work on a pilot project at one of the uncovered churches in most urgent need of preservation, Beta Gabriel Rafael, in 2009.
 Preparatory work, which included archival research, photogrammetry, structural analysis, condition assessment, and preparation of a conservation plan was completed in 2012.
 A training program was also implemented by us to develop building craft skills necessary to carry out preservation work.

 In 2012, we were awarded a grant by the U.S. State Department's Ambassadors Fund for Cultural Preservation (AFCP) to implement the pilot preservation project at Beta Gabriel Rafael, and this was successfully completed in December 2015.
 Working with the Ethiopian Authority for Research and Conservation of Cultural Heritage (ARCCH), we undertook a comprehensive preservation program at the church.
 Crumbling stone on the exterior walls of the church has been preserved, and a new waterproof layer has been laid on the roof improving drainage, and preventing water from entering inside or cascading down its facades.
 Structural repairs have also been completed inside the building.
 Traditional, lime-based mortars were used for all preservation work, and the methodologies developed, which can be replicated across the site, have been recorded in technical guidelines.

-In 2016, we received a second grant from the AFCP to undertake work at another twin-church at Lalibela, Beta Golgotha & Mika’el.
-This project will make use of the same methodologies as that at Beta Gabriel Rafael.
-Preservation planning is underway.
-An ongoing goal of the project is to create a sustainable framework for preservation at Lalibela, with skilled craftspeople and appropriate preservation techniques, which will ensure the site is preserved into the future.
+In 2016, we received a second grant from the AFCP to undertake work at the twin-churches of Beta Golgotha & Mika’el at Lalibela.
+This project made use of the same methodologies as those used for the conservation project at Beta Gabriel Rafael.
+An ongoing goal of the project was to create a sustainable framework for preservation at Lalibela, with skilled craftspeople and appropriate preservation techniques, which would ensure the site is preserved into the future.